oktadev/okta-blog/_source/_posts/2021-08-06-webforms-blazor-migration.md

 After this, open the `CaloriesTracking.razor` component and add `@attribute [Authorize]` at the top of the code so that only authorized users can view it.

 Finally, you need a way to authenticate users.
-I will create a new component, `AccountControl` in the `Shared` folder and put the following code:
+I will create a new component, `AccountControl` in the `Shared` folder and add in the following code:

 ```html
 @inject NavigationManager NavigationManager